bunchc/blog/content/posts/2014-12-26-Holiday-Zen-Moments.md

 categories:
 ---

+Apologies in advance if this is a bit more personal than technical.
+There is plenty more tech content coming, have no fear.

 ![I ride because I ride](http://i.imgur.com/iT7TOPI.jpg)

 It's the holidays WOOOOO!
 Well, maybe no seven O's woo, but still, a good time nevertheless.
 On the Zen moments thing, about 6 years ago, my father told me [this story](http://commuteorlando.com/wordpress/2009/02/03/a-zen-master-asks-why-ride-a-bicycle/), and designed the sticker you see above.